stenhaug/website_ben_stenhaug/content/finance/saving_for_retirement.md

 - Dividend rate (2% real^[Assuming real returns of 2% dividend and 3% growth each year totals a 5% annual real return.
 Working in real returns avoids having to worry about correcting for inflation.])
 - Capital gains rate (15%)

-The multiplier between Option 2 and Option 3 is $\frac{55.2}{43.9} = 1.26$.
+The multiplier between Option 2 and Option 3 is 55.2 / 43.9} = 1.26.
 Given that you’re planning to wait 35 years to buy shoes, you can have 1.26 times more pairs of shoes if you invest in a retirement account.
-Let’s call this the retirement multiplier $x + 2$:
+Let’s call this the retirement multiplier:

 $$
 \text{Retirement Multiplier} = \dfrac{\text{Purchasing power of \\$1 if invested in retirement account}}{\text{Purchasing power of \\$1 if invested in a taxable account until retirement}}